 Walt Disney World's second oldest theme park where reality becomes fantastic.

 Journey into imaginative, futuristic places throughout Future World or travel around the globe in a single day throughout World Showcase.
 In Future World, attractions like Spaceship Earth, Living with the Land, Soarin', and Test Track teach educational and inspiring stories about our world and the prospect of a brighter tomorrow in authentic Disney fashion.
 World Showcase is home to eleven nation pavilions – Canada, Mexico, Norway, China, Germany, Italy, America, Japan, Morocco, France, and United Kingdom – where Guests can delight in authentic international cuisine and enjoy unique cultural entertainment experiences.

 Each night, World Showcase Lagoon explodes in a mesmerizing pyrotechnic show that teaches us about the importance of harmony in our journey throughout time.
-And during the Spring of 2021, the annual Epcot International Flower & Garden Festival will be ongoing.
-This festival offers small plates from counties around the world, brilliant character topiaries, the Garden Rocks concert series featuring celebrity artists, live horticultural demonstrations, and more.
+And during the Fall of 2021, the annual Epcot International Food & Wine Festival will be ongoing.
+This festival offers small plates and drinks from counties around the world, the "Eat to the Beat" concert series featuring celebrity artists, live culinary demonstrations, and much more.

 Disney's Hollywood Studios

 Walt Disney World's third theme park where Guests can step right into the middle of their favorite cinematic stories like Toy Story and Star Wars.